apache/singa/doc/en/docs/installation.md

             $ echo "export LD_LIBRARY_PATH=/home/<yourname>/local/lib:$LD_LIBRARY_PATH" >> ~/.bashrc
             $ source ~/.bashrc

-    3. If it cannot find other libs including python, then please create virtual env using pip or conda;
+    3. If it cannot find other libs including python, then create virtual env using pip or conda;
        and then install SINGA via

             $ pip install --upgrade <url of singa wheel>